The algebra of semi-flows: a tale of two topologies: Discretization of topology

-which is called a \emph{reduced specialization pre-order}.
-Observe that $<$ need not be transitive and is not reflexive in general.
-Moreover, the reflexive, transitive closure of $<$ is the specialization pre-order $\le$ in \eqref{spec1}.
+The advantage of using a discrete modal operator on $\sSet(\cX)$ is a refinement of the specialization pre-order on $\cX$ in terms of specialization relation given by: Observe that $\bmphi$ need not be transitive and is not reflexive in general.
+Moreover, the transitive reflexive closure $\bmphi^{\bm{+=}}$ is the specialization pre-order of $\ccl_\bmPhi = \bmPhi^{\bm{+=}}$ in \eqref{spec1}, cf.\ Sect.\ \ref{modalstuff}. \begin{remark} As for pre-orders the notion of down-set for a specialization relation is formulated as: $\cU\subset \cX$ is a down-set for $\bmPhi$ if $\xi'\in \cU$ and $(\xi,\xi')\in \bmphi$, then $\xi'\in\cU$.
+Note that $\sO(\cX,\le_\bmPhi) = \sO(\cX,\bmphi) = \sFwdset(\bmPhi)$. \end{remark} \begin{remark} Modal algebra discretization using a derivative operator will be referred to as \emph{DA-discretizations}.
 Binary relations coming from derivative operators will be called \emph{weakly transitive}, or {wK4}, cf.\ \cite{Esakia}.
 If $\der$ satisfies the stronger sub-idempotency axiom in (K3), i.e. $\der(\der U)\subset \der U$, we say that $\der$ is a \emph{strong derivative operator}.
-This is often the case in dynamics in which instance the associated reduced specialization pre-order is transitive (a K4-order).
+This is often the case in dynamics in which instance the associated specialization relation is transitive (a K4-order). \end{remark}